divijbuddareddy/The-Hub-Community-Operating-System/readme.md

 ## 💡 Solution

-The Hub Community Operating System is an AI-powered multi-agent platform that automates community intelligence.
+The Hub Community Operating System is an AI-powered multi-agent System that automates community intelligence.

 The system: